-In considering whether to recommend any candidate for inclusion in the Board's slate of recommended Director nominees, including candidates recommended by stockholders, the Nominating and Personnel Committee will apply the criteria which are set forth in the Committee's charter.
-These criteria may include the candidate's integrity, business acumen, experience, diligence, conflicts of interest and the ability to act in the interests of all stockholders.
-The Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-The Bank believes that the backgrounds and qualifications of the Directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
+In considering whether to recommend any candidate for inclusion in the Board's slate of recommended Director nominees, including candidates recommended by stockholders, the Nominating and Personnel Committee will apply the criteria which are set forth in the Committee's charter and otherwise consider such candidate's qualifications and skill set.
+These criteria may include the candidate's integrity, business acumen, experience, diligence, conflicts of interest and the ability to provide a diversity of views and experience on issues under consideration and to act in the interests of all stockholders.
+The Committee does not assign specific weights to particular criteria and does not have a formal diversity policy.
+No particular criterion is necessarily applicable to all prospective nominees.
+The Bank believes that the backgrounds and qualifications of the Directors, considered as a group, should provide a significant and diverse composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
 In making such recommendations, the committee shall consider candidates proposed by stockholders.
 The Committee shall review and evaluate information available to it regarding candidates proposed by stockholders and shall apply the same criteria, and shall follow substantially the same process in considering them, as it does in considering other candidates.